toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

 >>> data_dict
 {}

-We can create the structure of the data_dict by creating new dictionary keys and populating them like a normal python dictionary.
+We can create the structure of the data_dict by creating dictionary items and populating them like a normal python
+dictionary:

 >>> data_dict['x'] = dict(unit='m')
 >>> data_dict
 {'x': {'unit': 'm'}}

-We can also start by creating a ``DataDict`` that has the structure of the data we are going to record but no data yet:
+We can also start by creating a DataDict that has the structure of the data we are going to record:

 >>> data_dict = DataDict(x=dict(unit='m'), y = dict(unit='m'), z = dict(axes=['x', 'y']))
 >>> data_dict
 {'x': {'unit': 'm'}, 'y': {'unit': 'm'}, 'z': {'axes': ['x', 'y']}}

-The ``DataDict`` that we just created contains no data yet, only the structure of how the data will look like.
+The DataDict that we just created contains no data yet, only the structure and relationship of the data fields.
 We have also specified the unit of ``x`` and ``y`` and which variables are independent variables (``x``, ``y``), or how we will call them from now on, ``axes`` and dependent variables (``z``), or, ``dependents``.

 Structure
 ~~~~~~~~~

-From the basic and empty ``DataDict`` we can already start to inspect its structure.
+From the basic and empty DataDict we can already start to inspect its structure.
 To see the entire structure of a
-``DataDict`` we can use the :meth:`structure <plottr.data.datadict.DataDictBase.structure>` method:
+DataDict we can use the :meth:`structure <plottr.data.datadict.DataDictBase.structure>` method:

 >>> data_dict = DataDict(x=dict(unit='m'), y = dict(unit='m'), z = dict(axes=['x', 'y']))
 >>> data_dict.structure()